The Early Childhood Education license prepares students to teach young children in preschool through third grade.

 - Children's Literature

-The Bachelor of Arts degree with an IEC major enables students to pursue careers in the following fields:
+The Bachelor of Arts degree with an ECE major enables students to pursue careers in the following fields:

 - Elementary school teacher